elunna/hackem/hackem_changelog.md

 ### Spell changess:

-- [x] spellbook of Confuse monster – level 2 → 1
+- [x] spellbook of confuse monster – level 2 → 1
+- [x] spellbook of slow monster
 - [x] spellbook of cure sickness
     - is now directional
     - can be cast at other monsters as well as yourself.